 - Automatic or manual translations – automatic translation plugins are a great tool to translate a site quickly, but we all know how wrong translations on the web can go.
 Make sure that your plugin lets you edit translations manually so you don’t any some errors on your site.

-Having worked with various translation plugins over the last 5 years, we have found 2 that tick all the boxes for WordPress translations, WPML and Weglot.
-In the rest of this guide we are going to show you how to use WPML or Weglot to translate your WordPress website.
+Having worked with various translation plugins over the last 5 years, we have found that WPML ticks all the boxes for WordPress translations.
+In the rest of this guide we are going to show you how to use WPML to translate your WordPress website.

 Translating your site with WPML